NEONScience/NEON-Data-Skills/tutorials/R/veg-structure-chm/veg_structure_and_chm.md

 Nice!

 One final note: however we slice the data, there is a noticeable bias even in the strongly correlated values.
 The CHM heights are generally a bit shorter than the ground-based estimates of tree height.
 There are two biases in the CHM data that contribute to this.
-(1) Lidar returns from short-statured vegetation are difficult to distinguish from the ground, so the "ground" estimated by Lidar is generally higher than the true ground surface, and (2) the height estimate from Lidar represents the highest return, but the highest return may slightly miss the actual tallest point on a given tree.
+(1) Lidar returns from short-statured vegetation are difficult to distinguish from the ground, so the "ground" estimated by Lidar is generally a bit higher than the true ground surface, and (2) the height estimate from Lidar represents the highest return, but the highest return may slightly miss the actual tallest point on a given tree.
 This is especially likely to happen with conifers, which are the top-of-canopy trees at Wind River.